Table of Contents

 💡 Pro tip: Opt for sneakers with memory foam insoles to keep your feet comfortable during long practice sessions.

-🔹 Why they work: High-tops provide ankle support while adding a bit of lift.
+Go to Amazon🔹 Why they work: High-tops provide ankle support while adding a bit of lift.
 Many designs offer a subtle platform, giving you extra height without compromising balance.

 🔹 Style tips: Choose classic black-and-white designs for a clean Kpop look or opt for holographic finishes to stand out.